 "If my smoke detector senses smoke, turn on all my lights and set them to red."

-Those are just two examples of the tasks you can create with Automation.
-Ultimately, it's exactly what it sounds like: A way to automate your smart home, based on various triggers and corresponding outcomes.
+Those are two examples of the tasks you can create with automation in the Home app.
+Ultimately, it's exactly what it sounds like: A way to automate your smart home based on various triggers and corresponding outcomes.

 While entirely optional, automation is extremely powerful as it can manage the lights and locks and even allow your HomePod to act as a security alarm, all automatically at pre-set times or on specific days.

 Automation may initially seem a little daunting, but the Home app makes the process easy.
 Most automation can be set up in a minute or so; all it takes is a few taps and swipes.
 Want to get started with automation?
 Then check out How to create an automation in the Home app.

 Many HomeKit-enabled accessories already offer remote access, but if you'd rather control your lights, thermostat, switches, etc., from one app (the Home app), HomeKit hubs make that task easier.

 The Apple TV (HD and 4K models), HomePod, and HomePod mini can act as a HomeKit hub when set up under your Apple ID, allowing you to create automation, access your accessories from remote locations, and more.
 HomeKit hubs also enable advanced features like Face Recognition and Activity Zones with HomeKit Secure Video-enabled cameras and increased security with HomeKit-enabled routers.

 The best part is that you can make your Apple TV or HomePod a HomeKit hub simply by signing into one with your Apple ID.